 How did he get this way?

-A narcissist grew up believing from his earliest years that he is special and was most likely treated that way even as a small child.
+From his earliest years, a narcissist grew up believing that he is special and was most likely treated that way even as a small child.

 His parents did not provide a sense of limits or respect for other human beings.
 He learned as a child to exploit and manipulate other human beings- to win at any cost.

 This “golden child” learned very early that he had free rein over others.
 If someone got in his way, he would simply push him aside or knock him down.